CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Lavender Lancers employ a Vermkin minion.
 She suggests the Vermkin might hold information about the castle's whereabouts.
 She leverages this information to persuade the characters to help her deal with the Lavender Lancers.

 **Quest: Halia's Job Offer.** In the event that characters she deems controllable approach her, Halia discloses the Lavender Lancers' disruptive influence in town.
-She explains that the ruffians frequently loiter at the Sleeping Giant tap house and have an operational base underneath Tresendar Manor on the town's eastern border.
+She explains that the ruffians frequently loiter at the Napping Giant tap house and have an operational base underneath Tresendar Manor on the town's eastern border.
 She offers the characters 100 bc to eliminate the Lavender Lancer leader, known as Glassmith, and to secure any correspondence discovered in his quarters.
 Halia keeps her true intentions hidden, as she aims to take over the Lavender Lancer operation herself.
 A successful DC 15 Wisdom (Insight) check reveals her ulterior motives.

 #### Joining the Zhentarim